Company Details

 West side between High Holborn and Vernon Place

 Meagher was established in 1859 or late 1858, in the Kelly directory for 1859 there is a reference to Meagher but wrongly categorised as a Photographer.
 In 1861 he employed three men and two boys.
 Previously he had worked with Ottewill.
-Patrick Meagher (b.
-Ireland 1829, d.
-8 May 1897) was living in Hammersmith in 1881.
+Patrick Meagher was living in Hammersmith in 1881.
 His nephew William Chamberlain, a photographer, was at the same address.
-By 1891 Meagher was living at 106 London Rd Cheam.

 Coppice Row formed 44 - 49 of the new Farringdon Road created in 1863, Victoria St. was also absorbed at the same time.
 The Coppice Row name remained for a stretch of road near Clerkenwell Green.
-By 1901 the 21 Southampton Row premises were occupied by A. Rosenberg, model makers, electrical engineers and suppliers of X-ray equipment.
+In 1900 the 21 Southampton Row premises were occupied by A. Rosenberg, model makers, electrical engineers and suppliers of X-ray equipment.

 Cameras with the Coppice Row address are relatively rare.